-As we head into the fall season and the latter part of 2021, there is a great deal of optimism and excitement in the travel world.
+As we head into the spring season, there is a great deal of optimism and excitement in the travel world.
 The planet is gradually reopening, and people are once again ready for adventure and exciting new experiences.
 This is especially true for anglers, many of whom have been relegated to fishing home waters or focusing on nearby domestic options for the past 18 months.

 With vaccines readily available in many countries and international travel protocols and restrictions continuously being relaxed for those who ARE vaccinated, there has never been a better time to plan and prepare for your next angling adventures.
 The coming tsunami of bookings and trip reservations promises to make things very interesting concerning future availability, and the theme for the near future absolutely needs to be, “Start Early!”

-From our perspective here at Yellow Dog, the difference between 2020 and 2021 has been night-and-day, and we’ve literally seen things go from zero-to-100 in a matter of months.
-As we work our way through the summer season, we have never been busier with leads, inquires, and new reservations, and we expect that things will remain incredibly hectic for the next several years.
+From our perspective here at Yellow Dog, the difference between 2020 and the first couple of months in 2022 has been night-and-day, and we’ve literally seen things go from zero-to-100 in a matter of months.
+As we work our way through the upcoming season, we have never been busier with leads, inquires, and new reservations, and we expect that things will remain incredibly hectic for the next several years.

 As a traveling angler, there are some essential factors to consider for the near future and some key pieces of advice for “doing things right” when it comes to planning destination angling adventures for the months and years ahead.